 - Use telemedicine to connect with a doctor by video or phone from anywhere and avoid going to the doctor’s office.

 - Anthem members: Use LiveHealth Online.
-There is currently no charge for telehealth visits.

 - Kaiser members: Call the number on the back of your ID card and ask about a video or phone consultation.